PhD Program in Biomedical Sciences (PiBS)

 Professional Development Opportunities

 PhD students in good standing are provided with a financial package that covers the cost of tuition, health insurance, and fees, as well as a living stipend.

-PiBS applicants should have a strong undergraduate academic record as well as meaningful research experience.
+PiBS applicants should have a strong undergraduate academic record as well as research experience.
 Students matriculate during the fall semester.
-Please visit the GMS Admissions website and the Admissions link on the PiBS website for more information regarding the application and selection processes.
+Please visit the PiBS website for more information regarding the application and selection processes.